xfides/smoothScrollTo-concept/README.md

 The purpose of the [`smoothScrollTo()`](#function-smoothscrollto-and-its-basic-variables-table-of-contents) function is to scroll to a specific element on the page.
 Therefore, we need to determine the target of our scroll somehow.
 Let's create a function `getScrollTargetElem` that will do this.

 What should `getScrollTargetElem` function do:
-* get the link we've clicked;
+* get the link we've clicked
-* obtain the value of the href attribute, which can be the actual ID of the element we want to scroll to or can be an external link or simply a plain text;
+* obtain the value of the href attribute, which can be the actual ID of the element we want to scroll to or can be an external link or simply a plain text
 * verify if it's a valid value to grab the element by:
-  * if not, return null (clearly, we have no element);
+  * if not, return null (clearly, we have no element)
-  * if yes, grab the target element and return it;
+  * if yes, grab the target element and return it

 ### Get the clicked link